Clitoral Hood Reduction Sydney NSW by Dr Turner

-Clitoral Hood Reduction is a genital surgical procedure for women who struggle with excess skin and hood over the top of the clitoris.
+Clitoral Hood Reduction or Hoodectomy is a genital surgical procedure for women who struggle with excess skin and hood over the top of the clitoris.
 The excess skin can be trimmed with the help of a procedure to reduce bulkiness.
 It essentially tightens uneven and thick labia that causes pain, irritation and sometimes embarrassment.
 Dr Scott Turner is an expert on Labiaplasty Surgery and Clitoral Hood Reduction and is an experienced plastic surgeon in Newcastle & Sydney NSW.

 Clitoral hood reduction surgery not only improves the appearance of labia but also increases sexual pleasure for women during intercourse.
 It is a fairly quick procedure that can be combined with labiaplasty and can be performed in under an hour.
 Most patients are sent home on the same day of the surgery.